AgentWorkshop/mcpdemo/README.md

 The application is configured using environment variables.
 The client (`democlient.py`) uses a `.env` file to load these variables.

-Create a `.env` file in the `demo01` directory with the following content:
+Create a `.env` file in the project's root directory with the following content:

 ```env
 # .env